Ayu-hack/Python-Project-Collection/Speed Typing Test/readme.md

 # Speed Typing Test

-A Command Line based speed typing program for testing speed in python programmming.
-Using the built-in modules time,randint.
-This is simple speed typing test program giving result as speed of typing upon total time taken.
+A Python program was developed to create a command-line-based speed typing application, utilizing built-in modules such as 'time' and 'randint'.
+This program serves as a straightforward speed typing test, providing the user with results indicating their typing speed relative to the total time taken.

-It gives output in :-
-1) Total Time elapsed
-2) Your Average Typing Speed
-3) With a total of

 Note : Type the given paragraph as fast as you can to get the best result.